QianhuiWan/MethylationArray_Placenta/README.md

     + QC plot from `getQC` function from `minfi` package
     + Strip plots for control probes

-* Then plot QC plots for all 408 samples, all samples are from uncomplicated pregnancies.
+* Then plot QC plots for all 408 samples, all samples of first and second trimester are from terminated pregnancies and all term samples are from uncomplicated pregnancies.

 ## Part 3